Understanding how to grade a sports card is vital for both new collectors and grizzled veterans of the hobby.

 Encapsulators insert the card into a thick plastic holder (aka 'slab') with a label displaying the grade.
 The cards are then packaged and shipped back to the collector.

-This is a great video that steps behind the scenes of the SGC grading process
+This great video steps behind the scenes of the SGC grading process.

 Why Should I Get My Cards Graded?